I list you all my tips and tricks I use myself to book hotels at the best available rates!

 1. Price Comparison websites

 Do not assume that Booking.com is offering the cheapest hotel deals.
-Use comparison websites such as HotelsCombined or Trivago.
+Use comparison websites such as HotelsCombined.
 The room price might differ for more than half the price.

 2. Avoid weekends and school holidays

 If you have the chance to be flexible, try to plan your trips during low seasons or at the beginning or ending of the high season.
 Hotel rates are more expensive during high season as well as during the weekends.
 Shifting with dates may save you a lot of money.
 Thailand during rain season is still an attractive destination as it only rains in short floods most of the time.
 If you’re IHG Ambassador you should not avoid the weekend and make use of your free 1+1 free voucher for an Intercontinental hotel.